If you cannot confirm these, please return to the directory and use filters to find a better fit, or fill out our Match Me form for help.

 👂 Listener 💠Open minded 🤝 CollaborativeWhy Tziporah Eisenstein, LCSW, CEDS chose to be in the helping profession

-I’m drawn to this work because I believe that beneath patterns of perfectionism, self‑criticism, or struggles with food, there are emotional and relational experiences that can be meaningfully explored.
-Many of the people I work with are insightful of their patterns yet still feel stuck when it comes to creating lasting change.
-They often find themselves wrestling with self-prioritization, worrying about burdening others, or feeling unsure about taking up space.
-These inner conflicts can be quiet and persistent, shaping how someone relates to themselves and the world around them.
+I’m drawn to this work because I believe that beneath patterns of perfectionism, self‑criticism, or struggles with food and body image, there are emotional and relational experiences that can be meaningfully explored.
+Many of the people I work with recognize their patterns but still feel stuck when trying to make lasting change.
+They often find themselves wrestling with self-prioritization, worrying about burdening others, or feeling uncertain about taking up space.
+These quiet, persistent inner conflicts can shape how they relate to themselves and the world around them.

 Tziporah Eisenstein, LCSW, CEDS's approach